Design and Application of Novel Ligand-Induced Split-Protein Systems

 Background:

-Chemically Induced Dimerization (CID) is a biotechnological method where two or more proteins can bind each other and form a ternary or higher complex only in the presence of a specific small molecule or other dimerizing ligand.
-These CID systems are used in biological research to control numerous outputs in living organisms such as inducing the activation of a specific protein, protein localization, and inducing transcription.
+CID is a biotechnological method where two or more proteins can bind with one another and form a ternary or higher complex only in the presence of a specific small molecule or other dimerizing ligand.
 These different ligands in CID systems can be engineered to induce activation of protein outcomes that can be used to control a variety of signaling pathways and their related physiological outputs and thus be used to study biology and treat diseases.
 The present invention features a novel approach for the engineering of new CID systems based on the recognition that ligand binding may stabilize a newly designed ternary complex.

 Applications: